Polar Icebreaker Project: National Shipbuilding Strategy

 In December 2021, the Parliamentary Budget Officer estimated that the cost of the two polar icebreakers had increased to C$7.25 billion.
 A later report published in June 2024 estimated that the cost for two ships had further increased to C$8.5 billion.
 As of March 2025, the total value of the contracts awarded to the two shipyards has been about C$7.53 billion.

+In March 2026, Canadian prime minister Mark Carney announced nearly CAN$35 billion in funding to strengthen Canada's Arctic infrastructure, including upgrades to military facilities and the construction of new icebreakers to expand the country's operational capacity in the region.

 Construction

 The construction of the first vessel began at Seaspan on 3 April 2025.
 Previously the shipyard had already cut steel for the so-called "prototype block" in May 2023.

-Davie is projected to begin the construction of the second vessel later in 2025 with delivery scheduled for 2030.
+Davie began construction of the second vessel in August 2025 with delivery scheduled for 2030.